nginx/unit-docs/source/installation.rst

 General options:

 --help, -h
-    Displays a brief summary of Unit's command-line options and their default values that were configured at compile time.
+    Displays a summary of Unit's command-line options and their default values that were configured at compile time.

 --no-daemon